litestar-org/litestar/docs/usage/plugins/index.rst

 Creating Plugins
 ----------------

-A plugin is a class that implements the :class:`PluginProtocol <starlite.plugins.base.PluginProtocol>`.
+A plugin is a class that implements the :class:`SerializationPluginProtocol <starlite.plugins.base.SerializationPluginProtocol>`.

 If you wish to support the serialization and deserialization of none-pydantic classes, you need to implement the following methods specified by the: